kristofer111/Task-Blaster/TaskBlaster.TaskManagement/TaskBlaster.TaskManagement.API/Services/Implementations/README.md

 ``dotnet ef migrations add <name>`` (if necessary) ``dotnet ef database update``

-A population script that can be used to insert dummy data into the tables can be found in the TaskBlaster.TaskManagement/TaskBlaster.TaskManagement.DAL/Scripts/ folder.
+The TaskBlaster.TaskManagement/TaskBlaster.TaskManagement.DAL/Scripts/ folder contains a population script for inserting dummy data into the tables.

 Next, to start the front end web-application, navigate to taskblaster-web/ and run \
 ``npm install``